blockades/mmt_resources/research/secp.md

 Provides encryption of private messages to multiple parties, obfuscating the identities of recipients.
 Ephemeral keys, DH scalar multiplication and libsodium's 'secretbox' are used.

 Secretbox provides symmetric encryption and will work regardless how we choose to generate the keys.
-The scalar multiplication used to generate a shared secret can be replaced with `secp256k1`'s
+The scalar multiplication used to generate a shared secret can be replaced with `secp256k1-node`'s `ecdh` method (although the arguments are taken in a different order).

 ### [ssb-validate](https://github.com/ssbc/ssb-validate)